 On a mission to serve high quality, yet approachable offerings that rival top sushi restaurants, Lunak designed Blue C Sushi’s menu to uphold the Japanese tradition of living a healthful life coupled with the practice of perpetual reinvention.
 From leading a global search for responsibly sourced ingredients to implementing cutting edge technology, Lunak has improved every aspect of food operations.

-Prior to joining Madison Holdings, Inc., Lunak held positions at some of the country’s most reputable restaurants and hotels, including Mandarin Oriental Washington D.C., La Quinta Resort and Club (a Waldorf Astoria Collection property), and most notably, as corporate chef for “Iron Chef” Masaharu Morimoto.
+Prior to joining Madison Holdings, Inc., Lunak held positions at some of the country’s most reputable restaurants and hotels, including Mandarin Oriental Washington D.C., La Quinta Resort & Club (a Waldorf Astoria Collection property), and most notably, as corporate chef for “Iron Chef” Masaharu Morimoto.

 He was the Chef de Cuisine at Morimoto’s first restaurant in Philadelphia, as well as the Executive Chef for the highly regarded Morimoto Napa, where he earned three stars from Michael Bauer, San Francisco Chronicle, and “Best New Restaurant” from Food & Wine.